agsb/jelly/sources/Readme.md

--- this dircetory is a stub ---
+-- this directory is a stub ---

 auxiliary code for tests